Kariaro/AdvancedBatchGame/README.md

 ### Creating your own map

-In text.txt is the information about how i did a simple map but if you want to hand craft one
+In text.txt is the information about how I did a simple map but if you want to hand craft one

 ```
 # Comments is fun?
 YES ........